Hybrid Work Meaning Explained for UK Employers

 Hybrid working policy

-• Eligibility criteria for hybrid working arrangements.
+• Procedures for requesting, reviewing and approving hybrid working arrangements.

 What are the alternatives to hybrid working?